IndustryFusion/DigitalTwin/wiki/setup/setup.md

 Build the Docker image using the Dockerfile located in this [repo](https://github.com/IndustryFusion/fusionmqttdataservice).
 Push the image with a desired name and version to your Docker Hub repo.

-**4. oisp-token-operator** (Will be deprecated soon)

-Build the Docker image using the Dockerfile located in this [repo](https://github.com/IndustryFusion/oisp-token-operator).
-Push the image with a desired name and version to your Docker Hub repo.

-**5. oisp-iot-agent**
+**3. iff-iot-agent**

-Build the Docker image using the Dockerfile located in this [repo](https://github.com/Open-IoT-Service-Platform/oisp-iot-agent).
+Build the Docker image using the Dockerfile and instructions located in this [repo](https://github.com/IndustryFusion/DigitalTwin/tree/main/NgsildAgent).
 Push the image with a desired name and version to your Docker Hub repo.

 For OPC-UA based machines, with the help of Helm charts, Akri discovery handler will be used to deploy the IFF services automatically upon finding the active server.
 For MQTT based machines, Kustomize will be used to deploy the services.